joseph-a-levine/authoring/_older/august_2021.md

 I remember one Miller anecdote particularly well.
 During the 2012 Giants World Series run, my high school English teacher had assigned "Macbeth," which I completely refused to read until the night before the test.
 The game that night started around 10pm on the East coast, and as I was speedreading through Act 2, Pablo Sandoval stole his first base of the year.
 Miller's call:

-> And let us not be dainty of leave-taking
+> And let us not be dainty of leave-taking <br>
 > But shift away.
-There’s warrant in that theft
+There’s warrant in that theft <br>
 > Which steals itself when there’s no mercy left.

 I was confused, but only for another two pages before I came to Malcolm saying the same lines behind Macbeth's back!